[These Chickpea Flour Crepes with Whipped Honey Goat Cheese are a delicious and healthy spin on traditional crepes!]

 Personally, I’m a huge fan.
-But I’ve found that a lot of people wrinkle their noses at the mention of it.
-And it’s sort of funny because on more than one occasion when I’ve encountered that reaction and then asked if the nose wrinkler had in fact tried goat cheese, they in fact, had not.
+But I’ve found that a lot of people wrinkle their noses when they hear goat cheese.
+And it’s sort of funny because on more than one occasion when I’ve encountered that reaction and then asked if the nose wrinkler had ever tried goat cheese, they in fact, had not.

-Anyway, goat cheese is in no way worthy of a nose wrinkle.
-It’s creamy and delicious and it’s actually well tolerated by those that are sensitive to cow’s milk dairy.
-It naturally contains slightly less lactose, and the smaller fat globules (can we find a replacement for that word?) are easier to digest.
+It can be used in both sweet and savory dishes, and it’s a good option for people that have trouble digesting cow’s milk dairy.
+It naturally contains less lactose, and the smaller fat globules (can we find a replacement for that word?) are easier to digest.

 The friendly folks at Belle Chevre sent me a little care package of their breakfast goat cheeses and I immediately thought of strawberries.
-That thought led to more yummy thoughts about crepes, so I decided to whip some of the honey goat cheese that had found itself on my front door step (in an iced delivery box, don’t worry) and stuff it inside of my favorite chickpea flour crepes.
+That thought led to more yummy thoughts about crepes.
+So I decided to whip some of the honey goat cheese and stuff it inside of my favorite chickpea flour crepes.

 If you don’t have honey goat cheese, you can just add 1/2 tbs or so of honey to plain goat cheese.
 And if I haven’t completely convinced you of the magic of goat cheese in a sweet scenario, you can always sub yogurt.

 OH!
 And I realize I just casually mentioned that I used chickpea flour for these crepes but don’t overlook that detail!
 Chickpea flour is really a thing and you can find it at Whole Foods or amazon.
 (It’s much cheaper at the grocery store for some reason, though).
 It’s naturally gluten-free, and it’s also high in protein, iron, and fiber.